top of page

 What if the police show up and ask us to get dressed (again)?

 We believe if everyone follows instructions from the police to get dressed the matter will be considered to be "resolved", just like at our 2022 activity.
+Our 2023 activity was uninterrupted, and this is the most likely scenario going forward.

 Our plan does not include people we do not know getting arrested for us.
 Please get dressed if asked.